diegognp/kubernetes-ingress/docs/content/tutorials/nginx-ingress-linkerd.md

 This annotation will tell `Linkerd` to automatically inject the sidecar during the install of NGINX Ingress controller using `helm`.

+Option 2.

-2. Inject the linkerd sidecar to an exisiting `helm` install
+Inject the linkerd sidecar to an exisiting `helm` deployment.

 If you have an exisiting `Helm` install and want to inject the exisiting install, you can run the following: